Schneegans/schneegans.github.io/_posts/2022-03-02-gnome-shell-extensions-ci-03.md

 * If something was pushed to any branch _and_ the commit message _did_ contain `[run-ci]`.

 The `run-tests.sh` script will then be executed for each combination of the Fedora versions and Wayland / X11.
-Whenever a test fails, the `fail.png` and `fail.log` will be uploaded.
+Whenever a test fails, the `fail.png` and `fail.log` will be uploaded (these are produced by the linked example test script if any of the tests fails).
 As before, the "Download Dependencies" step may not be necessary for your extension.

 ## Wrapping Up